benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 visible:    false
 ---

 *Ed.
 Note: Ali Rahimi and I won the test of time award at NIPS 2017 for our paper "Random Features for Large-scale Kernel Machines".
 This post is the text of the acceptance speech we wrote.
-A postscript with some reflections on this talk appears in the [following post](http://www.argmin.net/2017/12/11/alchemy-postscript/).*
+An addendum with some reflections on this talk appears in the [following post](http://www.argmin.net/2017/12/11/alchemy-addendum/).*

 *Video of the talk can be found [here](https://www.youtube.com/watch?v=Qi1Yry33TQE).*